QubitProducts/cookieman/README.md

 cookieman
 =========

-simple commonjs cookie lib with path and domain awareness and ie7+ support
+Simple commonjs cookie lib with path and domain awareness and ie7+ support

 ## Usage